nikakogho/CSOLiberty/README.md

 ## Database consists of **Clients**, **Sellers** and **Orders**
-    Clients stores id, first name, and last name of each client Sellers stores id, first name, last name, and if of the boss of each seller Orders stores id, client id, seller id, cost and date of each order
+    Clients stores id, first name, and last name of each client Sellers stores id, first name, last name, and id of the boss of each seller Orders stores id, client id, seller id, cost and date of each order

 ## Website consists of a single page that has a tab control with 3 sides: